-While FAI is designed to set the baseline for acceptable product quality and performance, it is all too common that a batch of counterfeit parts finds its way into the supply chain — even from the biggest and most trusted of resources.
+While FAI is designed to set the baseline for acceptable product quality and performance, it is all too common that a batch of counterfeit parts finds its way into the supply chain — even from the biggest and most trusted resources.
 Uncovering counterfeit parts in an assembly immediately triggers a massive research project to uncover their origin.
 While this effort is underway, all progress on the DoD project grinds to a halt.
 A large defense contractor cannot afford these types of delays.
-As a prospective new supplier, it is advisable to make your procedures and training known for deterring counterfeit parts.c
+As a prospective new supplier, it is advisable to make your procedures and training known for deterring counterfeit parts.

 At times, Tier 1 and 2 defense contractor suppliers will be called upon to maintain the anonymity of a project.
 This allows the defense contractor to source additional products through a single supplier and maintains the security of the project.
-Having staff with security clearance that are capable of acting in this capacity is a huge benefit in these situations.
+Having staff with security clearance that is capable of acting in this capacity is a huge benefit in these situations.
 Setting up these areas of the supply chain is crucial for complex projects with high-security requirements.

 3. Incomplete Quotes

 Nothing is more frustrating for defense contractors than selecting a supplier and then finding out that the quote that was provided for the work is not complete.
 The biggest culprit in these situations is Non-Recurring Engineering (NRE) charges — which refers to the one-time cost to research, design, develop and test a new product or product update.
 Include the total investment for the project and line out the NRE to set yourself apart from the competition.